 What happens after a player learns good form?
 Before a player learns good form, we can’t tell if their problem is their form, their pocket or both.
 Using the Phantom Pocket removes these variables and gives clear feedback: the better a player’s form, the better the pocket works.
 Once a player learns good form, they have the judgment to use a mesh pocket (and they can learn to string).
 Learning good form early is the key.
 Before a player learns good form, when their mesh pocket changes, they’ll change their form to make the pocket work and undo any progress they’ve made.

 Is it game legal?
 Yes.
 The Phantom Pocket is game legal in US youth and US high school games and at all levels in Canada, England and Germany.

 What if I decide it's not for me?
-Our warranty/return policy is: if you're not happy, send it back for a replacement or a full refund of the purchase price.
+Our return policy is simple: just send it back for a full refund of the purchase price.
 We’re confident that any player who learns how to use the Phantom Pocket will improve more in weeks than they have in years.